 CSPI, as well as several other major organizations including the American Academy of Pediatrics, American Heart Association, School Nutrition Association, National PTA, and many others, support this legislation.
 Congress must pass the Pandemic Child Hunger Prevention Act as part of the next COVID relief package.

-Universal School Meals in the Media
+Healthy School Meals for All in the Media

 - Press Statement, CSPI Deputy Director of Federal Affairs Colin Schwartz

 - Press Release, Rep. Bobby Scott, House Committee on Education and Labor